scriptin/jmdict-simplified/node/packages/jmdict-simplified-types/format.md

 You can find NPM packages here:

-- [@scriptin/jmdict-simplified-types][types] - a package with the types described in this API documentation
+- [@scriptin/jmdict-simplified-types][types] - a package with the TypeScript types described in this format documentation
 - [@scriptin/jmdict-simplified-loader][loader] - a package with a loader for JSON files

 ## Dictionary root types